 - Interrupts and PWM on all I/O pins (there are 9 I/O pins on the board).

 - And, an RGB LED and two high power 850nm IR LEDs.

-- The OV2640 image sensor is capable of taking 320x240 8-bit Grayscale images or 320x240 16-bit RGB565 images at 60 FPS when the resolution is above 320x240 and 120 FPS when it is below.
-Most simple algorithms will run at above 30 FPS.
+- The OV2640 image sensor is capable of taking 320x240 8-bit Grayscale images or 320x240 16-bit RGB565 images at 20 FPS.
+Most simple algorithms will run between 20-40 FPS on QQVGA (320x240) resolutions and below.
 Your OpenMV Cam comes with a 2.8mm lens on a standard M12 lens mount.
 If you want to use more specialized lenses with your OpenMV Cam you can easily buy and attach them yourself.